 The United Nations Treaty Collection contains information regarding the activities of the Treaty Section of the United Nations Office of Legal Affairs.
 Users have access to status information about treaties, international agreements and multilateral instruments registered, filed or recorded by the United Nations (UN).
 All multilateral treaties deposited with the UN Secretary-General and those formerly deposited with the League of Nations are included.

 UpToDate provides specific recommendations for clinicians in an easy-to-use format.
-It is comprised of thousands of original topic reviews written by a recognised faculty of experts who each address a specific clinical issue and provide detailed recommendations.
-UpToDate resource covers internal medicine and subspecialties, obstetrics and gynecology, family medicine and paediatrics plus a drug database.
+It is comprised of thousands of clinical topics across 25 specialties, written by a recognised faculty of experts who each address a specific clinical issue and provide detailed recommendations.
+UpToDate resources cover internal medicine and subspecialties, obstetrics and gynecology, family medicine and paediatrics, plus a drug database and medical calculators.